uadmin/uadmin-docs/_build/html/_sources/document_system/tutorial/part1.rst.txt

     / /_/ / ___ / /_/ / / / / / / / / / /
     \__,_/_/  |_\__,_/_/ /_/ /_/_/_/ /_/

 Open your browser and type the IP address above.
-Then login using “admin” as username and password.
+Then login using "admin” as username and password.

 .. image:: assets/loginform.png
+   :align: center

 |